 The five who failed may well succeed in other endeavors.
 Their current grade is merely a stamp, a label, based on the criteria of some institution.
-While it is easy to see success vis-a-vis failure in this instance, the lines are offered blurred in other streams of life.
+While it is easy to see success vis-a-vis failure in this instance, the lines are often blurred in other streams of life.

 Is divorce a failure of marriage or the partners?
 Is sacking an employee a failure of the employee, employer, or the job?
 What about not getting to the top level, or failing to secure that job or promotion?
-How about not bagging that gold medal or securing that place in the intended school?
-Upon careful examination, you will notice that almost all the time, you are branded “failure” because you are not good enough in the eyes of the one making the judgement — be it an organization or an individual.
+How about not bagging that gold medal or securing that place at the intended school?
+Upon careful examination, you will notice that almost all the time, you are branded ‘a failure’ because you are not good enough in the eyes of the one making the judgement — be it an organization or an individual.

-In reality, it does not matter what others think of you., especially if you have the strength of individuality and your own character.
+In reality, it does not matter what others think of you, especially if you have the strength of individuality and your own character.
 The lives of the greatest achievers across the globe exhibit exactly that.

-The most divine preachers, and, materially, some of the most successful were, at first, deemed losers by their respective societies.
+The most divine preachers, and, materially, some of the most successful, were, at first deemed losers by their respective societies.
 But that did not deter them from pursuing their own path, on their terms, based on their own criteria, setting their own benchmark.
 When their persistence paid off, they had numerous followers and many takers of their path.

 A mind that has turned inward with morality as the guiding light will supply you with all the other ingredients.
 For, your mind is the source of each one of them.
 If you can exercise surrender at that, with devotion and fervor to your God, the bulk of the work is done.
-You are ready for success to kiss your feet and be available to you at your beck and call.
+You are ready for success to kiss your feet and be available at your beck and call.

 A common folly is to keep setting new goals when you get to the current one.
 It feels natural and normal but that does not qualify it being right too.
 If you keep shifting the goal post, you will keep working for the rest of your life.
 Your struggle between want-to-do versus have-to-do will continue.
 Ever setting new material goals is merely your mind fooling you and keeping you busy.